fromppf/plagiarism/README.md

 #### Attention

-The **sample** of `spider.py` use CNKI's kns55 platform to get related papers, though the sample is **unfinished**, abusing the kns55 platform may broke the ToS and EULA of CNKI.
+The **sample** of `spider.py` use CNKI's kns55 platform to get related papers, though the sample is **unfinished**, abusing the kns55 platform may break the ToS and EULA of CNKI.

 Use these codes **at your own risk**.